spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 Indicates whether changes to the stack can be [applied](../run/tracked.md#applying) automatically.
 When autodeploy is set to _true_, any change to the tracked branch will automatically be [applied](../run/tracked.md#applying) if the [planning](../run/proposed.md#planning) phase was successful and there are no plan policy warnings.

 Consider setting it to _true_ if you always do a code review before merging to the tracked branch, and/or want to rely on [plan policies](../policy/terraform-plan-policy.md) to automatically flag potential problems.
 If each candidate change goes through a meaningful human code review with stack [writers](../policy/stack-access-policy.md#readers-and-writers) as reviewers, having a separate step to confirm deployment may be overkill.
 You may also want to refer to a [dedicated section](../policy/terraform-plan-policy.md#automated-code-review) on using plan policies for automated code review.

+[Approval policies](../policy/approval-policy.md) can also be used in tandem with autodeploy or with it off.

 ### Autoretry